 4. Sell with the tenant in place

-- Learn how to position your property against the competition by seeing what other rental properties in Houston are selling for on the Roofstock Marketplace
+- Check out the Roofstock Marketplace to see what other rental properties in Houston are selling for and get ahead of the competition.

-- Explain the sales process to the tenant, including how showings will be handled, and how the lease and security deposit are transferred to a new owner.
+- Explain the sale to your tenants, including how showings will be handled and the process of transferring their existing lease and security deposit to the new owner.

-- Take a minute to calculate your potential capital gains and tax liability, then consider the option of using a 1031 tax-deferred exchange to delay paying tax by buying another rental property anywhere in the United States.
+- Calculate your potential capital gains tax liability and explore the possibility of using a 1031 tax-deferred exchange to delay paying the tax by buying a replacement investment property anywhere in the U.S.